oxsecurity/megalinter/docs/descriptors/rst_rstcheck.md

 │                                         ignore.
 Can be set in config file.   │ │                                         [default: None]                      │
 │ --version                                                                    │
-│ --install-completion                    Install completion for the current   │ │                                         shell.                               │
-│ --show-completion                       Show completion for the current      │ │                                         shell, to copy it or customize the   │ │                                         installation.                        │ │ --help                                  Show this message and exit.          │ ╰──────────────────────────────────────────────────────────────────────────────╯
+│ --help                                  Show this message and exit.          │ ╰──────────────────────────────────────────────────────────────────────────────╯